Updated: May 31, 2022 12:29:06 pm

 Apple’s Worldwide Developers Conference, or WWDC, perhaps the second most anticipated tech event after the company’s fall product showcase, has always been known for focusing on its core platforms and software.
 But the biggest developer-centric event has also been the launchpad for many high-profile hardware products over the years, including the HomePod and Mac Pro.
-Although it is not necessary for Apple to use this year’s developer conference to launch new hardware products, speculation is rife that we may see updates to the MacBook Pro lineup.
+Although it is not necessary for Apple to use this year’s developer conference to launch new hardware products, speculation is rife that we may finally see the long-rumoured mixed reality headset and a brand new MacBook Air.

-With WWDC 2021 set to kick off tomorrow, we thought to look back and revisit some of the hardware announcements made by Apple at its biggest software event of the year.
+With WWDC 2022 set to kick off on June 6, we thought to look back and revisit some of the hardware announcements made by Apple at its biggest software event of the year.

 Power Mac G5 (2003)